Clavariadelphus pistillaris: Description

+Similar species

+Through its appearance it could be mistaken for C. truncatus, a species found in coniferous montane forests.
+C. subfastigiatus is also similar.

+Habitat and distribution

+Native to Europe and North America, the rare species grows during summer and autumn, almost exclusively in beech forest on calcareous soil on litter and woodchips.

+Uses

 The species is recorded as being edible.
 There have been reports of the mushroom being a "nutraceutical and/or functional food" due to its high antioxidant activity and containing essential fatty acids.

 According to one field guide, the americana variety of the species usually does not have enough flesh to make it worthwhile to eat.